ze-bang/exact_diagonalization_cpp/README.md

     - Various Lanczos algorithm and their variants
     - Various CG algorithms and their variants
     - Support for symmetric, asymmetric, and complex eigenproblems

+### Observable Computations
+- Computations of common thermodynamical properties
+- Support for expectation values of any custom operators